eliben/deep-learning-samples/word2vec-jax/README.md

 Any training set of text will do, as long as it's properly cleaned up.
 For this project I'm using the same set used by the
 [original word2vec project](https://code.google.com/archive/p/word2vec/).
-The `download-dataset.sh` script should be run - it downloads a large (100 MB) text file named `text8`.
-This is just a lot of concatenated English text, space separated, with no punctuation.
+The `download-dataset.sh` script should be run - it downloads a 100 MB text file named `text8`.
+This is just concatenated English text, all lowercase, space separated, with no punctuation.

 If you'd like to use a different dataset (such as Wikipedia dumps), make sure